alxmrs/website/src/haircut.md

 to get the weight or density right, since I have a feathered razor (she said that it's really easy to take off too much weight with those).

-So, I made a first pass cut, where I cut off the minimum amount possible using proper razor technique.
-I didn't want to repeat my mistake from February!
-Surprisingly this was too short!
+So, I made a first pass, where I cut off the minimum amount possible using proper razor technique.
+I didn't want to cut too much off like I did in February!
+I was a bit too cautious, and it ended up too long.
 I repeated the cut the next day, again cutting off the smallest amount possible.
 This ended up being the right length!
 Now, Cam could look good going to her office happy hour.
 If anything, I appreciated getting to do the cut twice.
 It was good practice and it helped build confidence with the razor.

 <video width="640" controls mute autoplay>
   <source src="https://alxmrs.com/assets/cam-bob.mp4" type="video/mp4">